fonic/arch-uki-luks2/README.md

 - [X] No GRUB, i.e. one less component to worry about (which might have bugs or expose vulnerabilities)
-- [X] Integrates perfectly with _Secure Boot_ (UKIs get signed automatically by `sbctl`)
+- [X] Integrates perfectly with _Secure Boot_ (UKIs get signed automatically by `sbctl` hooks without requiring any additional configuration)
-- [X] Well-suited if there is only one OS installed that needs to be booted
+- [X] Well-suited if there is only a single OS installed that needs to be booted

 **Cons UKI vs. GRUB:**<br/>
 - [ ] Kernel command line cannot be changed on demand (e.g. to fix boot issues